BuildTheEarth/docs/source/guide/discord-roles.rst

 Helps the Moderator_\ s fulfil their duties.
 They can mute and warn people.
 Helpers are moderators on trial after three weeks they are either promoted to Moderator_, demoted or thier trial is extended.

-To become a helper you can apply here: `Helper Application <links:Helper Application>`_
+To become a helper you can apply here: `Helper Application`_

 Wizards
 +++++++